 Achievement, test scores, grades and teacher recommendations determine eligibility.
 These courses are available in Biology, Calculus, Chemistry, English Language, English Literature, European History, Physics, Spanish Language, U. S. History, World Studies.

 The Scholars Program will combine accelerated academics with cultural enrichment and leadership development.

-This program provides academically motivated students with the opportunity to take challenging university courses while in high school.
-They allow students to preview college work, build confidence in their readiness for college and earn college credits that provide both an academic and a financial head start on a college degree.
+This program provides academically-motivated students with the opportunity to take challenging university courses while in high school.
+It allows students to preview college work, build confidence in their readiness for college and earn college credits that provide both an academic and a financial head start on a college degree.